Swatting calls cause fear at Gering school, other districts throughout the state

-Officers from Gering Police Department and other agencies responded Thursday morning to a report of a school shooting, only to discover that it was one of a string of other hoax calls throughout the state.
+Officers from Gering Police Department and other agencies responded Thursday, March 2, to a report of a school shooting, only to discover that it was one of a string of other hoax calls throughout the state.

-Similar scenarios played out at 10 different schools throughout the state, according to state officials during a press conference later in the day.
-Officials confirmed that Columbus and Omaha had joined Gering in receiving false “swatting” calls – prank calls designed to bring a large law enforcement response – while media reports indicated other districts, had similar reports at schools across the state on Thursday, including in Columbus, Kearney, Grand Island and Omaha South.
+Similar scenarios played out at 10 different schools throughout the state, according to state officials during a press conference later that day.
+Officials confirmed that Columbus and Omaha had joined Gering in receiving false “swatting” calls — prank calls designed to bring a large law enforcement response — while media reports indicated other districts had similar reports at schools across the state March 2, including in Columbus, Kearney, Grand Island and Omaha South.

-In Gering, the situation unfolded at about 8:30 a.m., when the local communications center first received a call and then dispatched police to a report of an active shooter at Gering High School early Thursday.
+In Gering, the situation unfolded at about 8:30 a.m., when the local communications center first received a call and then dispatched police to a report of an active shooter at Gering High School.
 According to information later released, the call originated from a Google-generated number.

 People are also reading…

-All Gering Public Schools were put in a "secure" mode, while law enforcement swept buildings and other activity in response to the report.
+All Gering Public Schools campuses were put in a “secure” status, while law enforcement swept buildings and other activity in response to the report.
 Officers with Gering Police, Scottsbluff Police, Scotts Bluff County Sheriff, Nebraska State Patrol and Nebraska Game & Parks Commission were at the high school within minutes.
-Schools throughout the district were put on “secure” status, with no one allowed into the buildings.
+No one was allowed into the buildings during the “secure” status.

 Almost 30 minutes later, Gering Police Department Capt.
 Jason Rogers addressed parents and the community at a briefing at Northfield Church.